kerryfang2088/Race-in-Urban-Studies/README.md

   Probability of hate speech analysis.

 ---
+## Software Environment

+This analysis was conducted using:

+- Python 3.12.3
+- Jupyter Notebook 7.2.2

+---

 ## Data Availability

-The data used in this project consist of abstracts from the Urban Studies literature.
+The full data used in this project consist of abstracts from the Urban Studies literature.
 Because these data require subscriptions to literature databases, the repository **does not include direct data files or download links**.

 However, researchers with institutional access to these databases can: